Wucius Wong

-Wucius Wong (born 1936; 王無邪 (Wang Wuxie)) is a Hong Kong Chinese ink painter and leading figure of the Hong Kong New Ink Movement.
+Wucius Wong (born 1936; 王無邪 (Wang Wuxie)) is a Hong Kong Chinese ink painter and lead figure of the Hong Kong New Ink Movement.
 He has worked to bring attention to Hong Kong's efforts in Chinese contemporary art, and was one of the first artists to bring modernism to the region.

 Early life and education

 Wong was born in Guangzhou in 1936, but moved to British Hong Kong the year after.
 As he grew up, he was surrounded by Chinese culture.

 He began studying art in 1955 under Lui Shou-Kwan, the prominent Hong Kong ink artist.
 In the 1960s, Wong left Hong Kong for the United States, attending art school in Ohio and Baltimore for four years.
 He was awarded a masters degree in Fine Arts from the Maryland Institute College of Art.
 He has taught such artists as Wong Chung-yu, and was an inspiration of Rosamond Brown, a British artist who lived in Hong Kong.

 He was inspired by the landscape paintings of the Song dynasty, the geometric designs of the Bauhaus movement, and the textured strokes of the Chinese ink movement.